 South Africa

-VW's that have or are participated in the Rally scene: Polo,
+VW's that have or are participated in the Rally scene: Polo, SEAT Ibiza based Polo Playa, CitiGolf & Golf.

-SEAT Ibiza based Polo Derby/Classic, A3 engined series which supports the A1 Racing series & the GTI engined F3 style racing series.
+VW's that have or are participated in the Circuit scene SEAT Ibiza based Polo Derby/Classic, A3 engined series which supports the A1 Racing series & the GTI engined F3 style racing series.

 France